pmoelgaard/phone_number_validation/README.md

 First we require the module

 ```
-require 'languagedetection'
+require 'phone_number_validation'

 ```

 Second we instantiate the client

 ```
-@client = LanguageLayer::Client.new( [access_key] )
+@client = NumverifyLayer::Client.new( [access_key] )

 ```

 #### Required Parameters

 ###### access_key
-Your unique key that you can find on the dashboard of your account under the languagelayer account.
+Your unique key that you can find on the dashboard of your account under the numverify account.

 #### Optional Parameters